Lilyah/gallery/README.md

 `memory_limit=128M`
 `max_input_time=-1 or -no limit` `max_execution_time=30 seconds`
-- Permissions on upload directory for files
+- Permissions on upload directory for files `gallery/admin/images : Read & Write`
-`Read & Write`

 ## Project Status
 Project is: _in progress_